 - 16.1 The Contractor must provide a system of identifying incomplete working platforms.
-Where working platforms are deemed incomplete by appropriate signage, access to the working platform must also be prohibited by the Contractor by removing the access point, or providing a physical barrier e.g. ladder lock. - 16.2 The Contractor must ensure that access to locations; being erected, modified or dismantled are controlled and this is to include protection to those at the base of the structure.
+Where working platforms are deemed incomplete, access to the working platform must also be prohibited by the Contractor by removing the access point, or providing a physical barrier e.g. ladder lock.
+Signs warning that the scaffold is incomplete should be placed appropriately to warn of danger. - 16.2 The Contractor must ensure that access to locations; being erected, modified or dismantled are controlled and this is to include protection to those at the base of the structure.